Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

-Nondegenerate fermions will also be present in a localized region of the Brillouin zone whenever a divergence in the density of states occurs at the chemical potential, such as at a van Hove point.
-In general, a dispersion with the scaling $\epsilon_{\text{h}, \vec k} \sim k^z$ (this need not be a minimum in $k$, e.g. at a van Hove point $\epsilon_{\text{h}, \vec k} \sim k_x^2 - k_y^2$) leads to a density of states \be \nu_\text{h}(\epsilon) \sim \epsilon^{d/z-1} \,, \ee which is divergent for $z>d$.
-For $z=d$ there can be a logarithmic divergence, as will be relevant shortly.
-Effectively flat bands of the kind discussed in the previous section, if they are located exactly at the chemical potential, correspond to $z=\infty$.
-More generally, with $z < \infty$, the density of states (and hence effective mass) of the hot electrons diverges while $W_\text{h}$ remains finite.
+Taking a step back from Sr$_3$Ru$_2$O$_7$, nondegenerate fermions will be present in a localized region of the Brillouin zone whenever a divergence in the density of states occurs at the chemical potential, such as at a van Hove point.
+In general, a dispersion with the scaling $\epsilon_{\text{h}, \vec k} \sim k^z$ (this need not be a minimum in $k$, e.g. at a van Hove point $\epsilon_{\text{h}, \vec k} \sim k_x^2 - k_y^2$) leads to a density of states \be \nu_\text{h}(\epsilon) \sim \epsilon^{d/z-1} \,, \ee which is divergent for $z>d$ (for $z=d$ there can be a logarithmic divergence).
 While this section shares with our earlier discussion the importance of nondegenerate fermions, it describes a different scenario.
-The MFL of earlier sections arises at temperatures above a sharp peak in the density of states.
+The MFL discussed above arises at temperatures above a sharp peak in the density of states.
 The physics discussed here instead arises at temperature within a broader, power law or logarithmic, peak that is located at the Fermi energy.
+The density of states of the hot electrons diverges while $W_\text{h}$ remains finite.